What is Qigong?

-Qi Gong (pronounced chi-kung) is a form of exercise that includes healing posture, movement, self-massage, breathing techniques and meditation.
+Qigong (pronounced chi-kung) is a form of exercise that includes healing posture, movement, self-massage, breathing techniques and meditation.
 “Qi” is the Chinese term meaning “life energy” and “Gong” is the Chinese term for work, or the benefits acquired through practice.
-Thus Qi Gong is the practice of learning to cultivate energy.
+Thus Qigong is the practice of cultivating energy.
 To use a modern metaphor, the body is a battery and we dissipate, maintain or increase its charge through our habits and life style.
 Stress, anxiety and ill health drain the body of Qi.
-Moderate practice of Qi Gong recharges the body increasing our reserves of healing energy.
+Regular practice of Qigong recharges the body increasing our reserves of healing energy.

-I have been fascinated by Tai Chi and Qi Gong for many years and recently completed a professional training as a Qi Gong instructor with the Shiatsu College, Hastings, one of the leading colleges teaching energy work in the UK.
+I have been fascinated by Tai Chi and Qigong for many years and qualified as a Qigong instructor in 2015 with the Shiatsu College, Hastings, one of the leading colleges teaching energy work in the UK.

 Some of my students have described it as an excellent antidote to a stressful day at work, giving the body a gentle, but powerful work-out that allows the body to relax and let go of tension.

-New students are always welcome to enrol, simply drop me a line to introduce yourself beforehand.
+New students are always welcome to enroll, or come along for a taster class, simply drop me a line to introduce yourself beforehand.

 “You kept a wonderful pace, everything flowed so naturally and the class was a beautiful mindfulness practice and I felt the influence all evening, which leads me to believe that Qigong must generate compassion.”Irena